Certificate management can be accessed under the Resources > Certificates tab: this is where all of your certificates are stored.

 In the same way, certificates can be set for all binaries.

 If you delete a certificate that’s used in any application, you’ll get an error.

-Follow the steps above, but switch to the iOS Binary tab in the App Settings to select the desired certificate.
+Follow the steps above, but switch to the iOS Binary tab in the App Settings and scroll down to select the desired certificate:

 - After registering with Apple as a developer you can get provisioning profile files or generate them.
-In the builder, click Change to open the Files Manager.
+In the App Builder, click Change to open the Files Manager (Step 1).